Dwinejr/Syscontrol/wp-content/plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.3.06 - 2016-04-04 - Low priority =
+* Indonesian Translation added - Thank you Neno
+* Swedish Translation added - Thank you Martin Sleipner
+* Bulgarian Translation added - Thank you Lyubomir Kolev
+* Google Maps API sensor removed from API call

+= 6.3.05 - 2016-01-14 - Low priority =
+* Multiple tab compatibility added

+= 6.3.04 - 2016-01-04 - Low priority =
+* Tested with WP 4.4

+= 6.3.03 - 2015-11-19 - Medium Priority =
+* Fixed a bug that caused the map to not display when a theme was not selected

+= 6.3.02 - 2015-11-06 - Low priority =
+* A new theme directory has been created - this allows you to use any map theme or style that you want simply by copying and pasting it's data

+= 6.3.01 - 2015-10-06 - Low priority =
+* Added 3 new google maps custom themes
+* Corrected internationalization
+* iPhone map marker styling fix
+* Fixed an autocomplete bug
+* All WP Google Maps language files have been updated

+= 6.3.0 - 2015-09-04 - Low priority =
+* Added 5 map themes to the map editor
+* Added a native map widget so you can drag and drop your maps to your widget area
+* Minor bug fixes
+* All language files updated

+= 6.2.3 - 2015-08-20 - High priority =
+* Included the latest version of datatables to fix the bug experienced with the new jQuery being included in WordPress 4.3
+* Updated datatables.responsive to 1.0.7 and included the minified version of the file instead
+* Fixed a few styling bugs in the map editor
+* WP Google Maps tested with WordPress 4.3

+= 6.2.2 - Security Update - 2015-07-27 - High Priority =
+* Security patch
+* Tested with WP 4.2.3

+= 6.2.1 - Security Update - 2015-07-13 - High Priority =
+* Security enhancements to the map editor page, map javascript, marker categories and front end code

+= 6.2.0 - Liberty Update - 2015-06-24 - Medium Priority =
+* Security enhancements (map editor, marker location, map settings)
+* Weather has been removed (deprecated by Google Maps)
+* Major bug fix (Google Map places bug) - caused the map markers not to show if the map store locator was not enabled
+* Fixed a bug that caused the jQuery error message to display br

 = 6.1.10 - 2015-06-10 - High priority =
 * XSS security patch